CDSP-SCPO/site-DIME-SHS/content/projet/organisation.en.md

  The **Scientific Council** is a consultative body tasked with formulating proposals for project’s scientific orientations and adjustments.
 It is made up of individuals who sit as independent experts with an international reputation in the field of social science methods.

 {{< sidebar >}}
-Members of the Scientific Council:<br>
+Members of the Scientific Council:

-- Dominique Joye (Président du CST), University of Lausanne, Suisse;
+- Dominique Joye (Président du CST), University of Lausanne, Suisse ;
-- Roxane Silberman, CNRS, France;
+- Roxane Silberman, CNRS, France ;
-- Janet Heaton, University of Exeter, Grande Bretagne;
+- Janet Heaton, University of Exeter, Grande Bretagne ;
-- Peter Lynn, University of Essex, Grande Bretagne;
+- Peter Lynn, University of Essex, Grande Bretagne ;
-- Bertrand Müller, CNRS, France;
+- Bertrand Müller, CNRS, France ;
-- Marcel Das, CentERdata, Pays-Bas;
+- Marcel Das, CentERdata, Pays-Bas ;
-- Valérie Beaudouin, Telecom Paristech, France;
+- Valérie Beaudouin, Telecom Paristech, France ;
-- Emiliano Grossman, Sciences Po, France;
+- Emiliano Grossman, Sciences Po, France ;
-- Zeynep Pehlivan, INA, France;
+- Zeynep Pehlivan, INA, France ;
-- Arja Kuula, Finish Social Sciences Data Archive, Finlande;
+- Arja Kuula, Finish Social Sciences Data Archive, Finlande ;
-- Anders Munk, Aalborg University, Danemark;
+- Anders Munk, Aalborg University, Danemark.
 {{< /sidebar >}}

 Each of the instruments has its own **scientific and technical committee (STC)**.
 The role of these committees is to support developments and to discuss scientific and technical choices relating to the instrument.
 Independent structures, they are made up of experts in qualitative, quantitative or web methods, representing a wide range of social science disciplines.